erizov/Professor/semester_2/lecture_09_behavioral_patterns/strategy/README.md

 2. Analyze time and space complexity using Big O notation
 3. Identify when to use this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
-5. Apply this algorithm to solve real-world problems
+5. Apply this algorithm to tackle real-world problems
 6. Recognize when this pattern is appropriate in system design

 ### Short Description

 A behavioral design pattern that defines a family of algorithms, encapsulates each one, and makes them interchangeable at runtime.
-Solves problems like algorithm selection, payment method handling, and compression strategy selection.
+Addresses approach selection, payment method handling, and compression strategy selection.
 Example: Choosing between different sorting algorithms (QuickSort, MergeSort) based on data characteristics.
-Works by defining a common interface for algorithms and allowing clients to select and use them interchangeably.
+Operates by defining a common interface for algorithms and allowing clients to select aapplyuse them interchangeably.

 **Key Characteristics:**
 - **Time Complexity**: Varies